sagemathinc/cocalc-doc/source/chatgpt.rst

    custom help with latex formulas

-* Add custom datasets and training examples to the ChatGPT model, making it even more effective at answering your questions.

-Here's the CoCalc feature announcement and discussion: `ANN: ChatGPT integration via any chatroom in cocalc <https://github.com/sagemathinc/cocalc/discussions/6543>`_.
+Here are the CoCalc feature announcements and discussion:

+* `ChatGPT integration via any chatroom in cocalc <https://github.com/sagemathinc/cocalc/discussions/6543>`_.

+* `Cocalc chatrooms now support reply message threads, and chatgpt now has "long memory" of the entire thread it was involved in <https://github.com/sagemathinc/cocalc/discussions/6567>`_.

 ####################################
 ChatGPT Help Box in Landing Pages
 ####################################

-To use Customized ChatGPT help in landing pages and support requests, locate the help box and click the chatbot icon on the right.
+To use ChatGPT help in landing pages and support requests, locate the help box and click the chatbot icon on the right.
 Once you open the chat interface, you can type in your questions and the ChatGPT model will provide you with contextualized answers.

 Examples:

-* Visit the `CoCalc features list <https://cocalc.com/features>`_ or click any of the features listed, and you will see the help box for customized help near the top of the screen.
+* Visit the `CoCalc features list <https://cocalc.com/features>`_ or click any of the features listed, and you will see the help box for help near the top of the screen.

 * If you're on the R landing page and ask how to do something, it assumes you're using CoCalc and R and gives help related to that.